What is Subscription Watch and Why should I use it?

 - Capacity - How much technology have I purchased?

 - Utilization - percentage of capacity I have exhausted by deploying technology.

-Subscription Watch is available at cloud.redhat.com and is available for all customers and partners.
+Subscription Watch is available at console.redhat.com and is available for all customers and partners.

 The video below covers more about why Red Hat built Subscription Watch , its sibling feature, Simple Content Access, and how both of the capabilities qualitatively improve your subscription experience.

 Additionally, the video below convers some of the modern improvements to the Red Hat subscription experience.

 Getting started with Subscription Watch (or 'what is this chart actually telling me')

 First, let's look at report from an account to see how usage, utilization, and capacity are visualized:

 In these charts, I can see that this account has (on 30-Apr) a capacity (Subscription Threshold) of 180 sockets of RHEL, and usage of 74 sockets of RHEL (18 Physical, 45 Virtual, and 11 on the Public Cloud).
 The utilization of RHEL is thus 41%.
 Accurately representing this data is of utmost importance to Subscription Watch, as inaccuracies hinder adoption and more importantly, give the user incorrect information.

 We take a 5 step approach to representing usage, utilization, and capacity